- How do you get the data?

 How are the covers arranged in the cover montage?

-There’s no one perfect way of ordering covers; it used to be just 1-100, but after discussions it became clear that we had an opportunity to add some more information – we have the Salesranks in the spreadsheet already, and if you want to see the covers in order, you can just go to the actual Top 100 page.
+There’s no one perfect way of ordering covers; it used to be just 1-100, but after discussions it became clear that we had an opportunity to add some more information – we have the Best Sellers Rank in the spreadsheet already, and if you want to see the covers in order, you can just go to the Cover Gallery in the Dashboard and sort them by Best Sellers Rank.

 I tried sorting by ‘major color’ as well, which in some cases was useful, but talking to people suggested pretty strongly that they grouped covers by ‘style’ when they were doing their own research; e.g. they had ‘single man, facing front’, and ‘man and woman, facing each other’, ‘floating faces with text in middle’, and so on.
 So that’s what I’ve tried to recreate programmatically.